Zazie Beetz

 Zazie Olivia Beetz (/zəˈsiː ˈbeɪts/ zə-SEE-_-BAYTS; /de/; born June 1, 1991) is a German-American actress.
-She is known for her role in the FX comedy-drama series Atlanta (2016–2022), for which she received a nomination for the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series.
+She is known for her role as Van in the FX comedy-drama series Atlanta (2016–2022), for which she received a nomination for the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series.
 She starred in the Netflix anthology series Easy (2016–2019) and has voiced Amber Bennett in the adult animated superhero series Invincible since 2021.